The algebraic small object argument as a saturation: Fine-grained functoriality of free algebras and monads

 \end{enumerate} \end{definition}

 Note that the two equations in \ref{cat-of-adjunctions:morphism} are interderivable.
 There are functors from $\Adju_s$ to $\Fun_s$ selecting the left and right adjoint, respectively.
 Observe that while there are lax versions of $\Fun_s$ and $\Adju_s$ for which these functors are fully faithful, this is not the case here.
-Requiring natural isomorphisms instead of just natural transformations is what will encode preservation of free algebras in \cref{wellpointed-free-algebras,pointed-free-algebras}.
+Requiring natural isomorphisms instead of just natural transformations is how we encode preservation of free algebras in \cref{wellpointed-free-algebras,pointed-free-algebras}.

-\begin{definition} The category $\PtdEndo_s$ of pointed endofunctors with strong morphisms is defined as follows: \begin{enumerate}[label=(\roman*)] \item An object $(\cat{E},\ptdendo{T})$ is a pointed endofunctor $\ptdendo{T}$ on a category $\cat{E}$. \item A morphism $(F,\gamma) \co (\cat{E}_1, (T_1, \tau_1)) \to (\cat{E}_2, (T_2, \tau_2))$ is a functor $F \co \cat{E}_1 \to \cat{E}_2$ and isomorphism $\gamma \co F T_1 \cong T_2 F$ such that $\gamma \circ F \tau_1 = \tau_2 F$. \end{enumerate} \end{definition}
+\begin{definition} The \emph{category $\PtdEndo_s$ of pointed endofunctors with strong morphisms} is defined as follows: \begin{enumerate}[label=(\roman*)] \item An object $(\cat{E},\ptdendo{T})$ is a pointed endofunctor $\ptdendo{T}$ on a category $\cat{E}$. \item A morphism $(F,\gamma) \co (\cat{E}_1, (T_1, \tau_1)) \to (\cat{E}_2, (T_2, \tau_2))$ is a functor $F \co \cat{E}_1 \to \cat{E}_2$ and isomorphism $\gamma \co F T_1 \cong T_2 F$ such that $\gamma \circ F \tau_1 = \tau_2 F$. \end{enumerate} \end{definition}

-\begin{definition} The category $\Mnd_s$ of monads with strong morphisms is defined as follows: \begin{enumerate}[label=(\roman*)] \item An object $(\cat{E},\monad{M})$ is a monad $\monad{M}$ on a category $\cat{E}$. \item A morphism $(F,\gamma) \co (\cat{E}_1, (M_1, \eta_1, \mu_1))$ to $(\cat{E}_2, (M_2, \eta_2, \mu_2))$ is a strong morphism of pointed endofunctors $(F, \gamma) \co (\cat{E}_1, (M_1, \eta_1)) \to (\cat{E}_2, (M_2, \eta_2))$ such that $\gamma \circ F \mu_1 = \mu_2 F \circ M_2 \gamma \circ \gamma M_1$. \end{enumerate} \end{definition}
+\begin{definition} The \emph{category $\Mnd_s$ of monads with strong morphisms} is defined as follows: \begin{enumerate}[label=(\roman*)] \item An object $(\cat{E},\monad{M})$ is a monad $\monad{M}$ on a category $\cat{E}$. \item A morphism $(F,\gamma) \co (\cat{E}_1, (M_1, \eta_1, \mu_1))$ to $(\cat{E}_2, (M_2, \eta_2, \mu_2))$ is a strong morphism of pointed endofunctors $(F, \gamma) \co (\cat{E}_1, (M_1, \eta_1)) \to (\cat{E}_2, (M_2, \eta_2))$ such that $\gamma \circ F \mu_1 = \mu_2 F \circ M_2 \gamma \circ \gamma M_1$. \end{enumerate} \end{definition}

 \begin{terminology} A \emph{strict} morphism of pointed endofunctors is a strong morphism for which the isomorphism $\gamma \co FT \cong T'F$ is an identity; likewise for strict morphisms of monads. \end{terminology}